vaginessa/dns-wiki/HOWTO-OrWall-together-with-AFWall.md

-:warning: You normally does not need to use both products the same time and it's not recommend!
+:warning: You normally does not need to use both products at the same time - it's not recommend!
 But you're the boss, if you need it, here are some quick tips.

 Index